 Damaged RAID 0 is mostly caused due to human errors, sudden power surges, controller failure, and software failure.
-Based on the cause of failure, RAID 0 damage can be classified into two categories:
+Based on the cause of failure, RAID 0 array damage can be classified into two categories:

-Failure of one or more member disks – due to logical corruption or physical damage.
+- Failure of one or more member disks – due to logical corruption or physical damage.

-Failure of not connected with any Member disk – Software failure, controller failure, etc.
+- Failure of not connected with any Member disk – Software failure, controller failure, etc.

-Failure of one or more member disk
+1. Failure of one or more member disk

-Manual recovery, in case of RAID failure, is suitable for users who are well versed with the concept of RAID technology and have a lot of free time.
+Manual recovery, in case of RAID 0 failure, is suitable for users who are well versed with the concept of RAID technology and have a lot of free time.
 For a normal user, the manual process is too complicated and if anything goes wrong, entire data is lost forever.

-Failure not connected with any member disk
+2. Failure of not connected with any member disk

 After the RAID controller failure or failure due to software issue, it’s too difficult to pursue using RAID stripe in its original configuration without the original RAID controller or same software/system.
 In such cases, files and data become inaccessible that can also lead to permanent data loss.